Apply to Face Blog

 Method

 • Firstly I fry the bacon pieces in some oil.
 I use scissors to snip the rashers into strips.
-I usually use smoked bacon rashers.
+I usually use smoked bacon rashers or lardons.

 • I drain off any excess water that sometimes comes off the bacon as it starts to cook.
 You don't want boiled bacon!
 I like to get them a little bit crisp.